 - Statutory Employer relationship when only one contract exists

 When the Two Contract Doctrine does not apply:

 EXAMPLE: Acme Company’s contract with General Contractor provides that Acme Company is the statutory employer of General Contractor’s employees.
 Therefore, Acme Company is presumed to be the statutory employer of General Contractor’s employees.
 Unless that presumption is rebutted by showing that the work that the employee performed was not an integral part of or essential to Acme Company’s ability to generate its goods, products or services, Acme Company is the statutory employer of General Contractor’s employees.
-As statutory employer, it is liable to the General Contractor’s employees for injuries sustained in the execution of the contract.
-As discussed in the next chapter, however, it also enjoys the benefit of immunity from tort claims filed by General Contractor’s employees.
+As statutory employer, it is liable for any workers’ compensation benefits due to General Contractor’s employees for injuries sustained in the execution of the contract.
+As discussed in the next chapter,however, it also enjoys the benefit of immunity from tort claims filed by General Contractor’s employees.

 Defense Base Act (DBA), Outer Continental Shelf Lands Act (OCSLA) and Non-Appropriated Fund Instrumentalities Act (NAFIA).